philwhiles/frettler/README.md

 <img src="https://github.com/philwhiles/frettler/blob/master/images/example-left.png"/>

+I would love to hear from any lefties who try Frettler to get their feedback!

 ## Building
 There are two approaches you can take to building and running Frettler.
-YMMV.
+One requires installing the right Java JDK, the other requires installing Docker.
+As they say, YMMV.

 ### Maven and Java JDK
 Easily build Frettler from the command line, but there are caveats: